 - You become a bit addicted to pretty nappy prints

 To use cloth nappies part-time, for example only during the day, you’ll need between 6 and 12 nappies.

 It really depends on how frequently you want to wash your nappies.

-Remember that every time you use one cloth nappy, you’re preventing a disposable nappy from going to landfill, so don’t underestimate the value of doing part-time or even just one or two per day if full time seems overwhelming at first.
+Remember that every time you use one cloth nappy, you’re preventing a disposable nappy from going to a landfill, so don’t underestimate the value of doing part-time or even just one or two per day if full-time seems overwhelming at first.

-Ready to start using cloth nappies part time or fulltime?
-Shop the Premium modern cloth nappies.
+Ready to start using cloth nappies part-time or full-time?
+Shop the our collection now.

 Still unsure of how many cloth nappies you should buy?
 Read our blog post for more info: How Many Cloth Nappies Do You Really Need?

 Wondering how many nappies you need for a newborn aged baby specifically?
 Learn more about new parenthood: how many nappies a day newborn babies need.

 One final point to consider is whether you plan to do cloth nappies alongside elimination communication (EC), as this can also impact how many nappies you have.